kvnyng/Project-Hermes/README.md

 ![img](Hermes_Mobile/data/assets/2.png)

-3)    Another screen of the app with the following options of calling the doctor, police officer or family.
+Another screen of the app with the following options of calling a doctor,a police officer or a family member.
 There is a button to return to the home screen.

 ![img](Hermes_Mobile/data/assets/screen1.gif)

-4)    The flashing screen that pops up when the driver loses focus and is no longer driving safely.
+The flashing screen that pops up when the driver loses focus and is no longer driving safely.
 The screen then says “Help is on the way”